oysteinvolden/Real-time-sensor-encryption/README.md

 * images / video stream
 * point cloud

 By following the instructions, you should be able to create an efficient pipeline to transfer different types of sensor data securely across machines in real-time.
 I.e., sensor data is encrypted during transfer and only decrypted at end-points.
-Authentication algorithms from the toolbox is also included to ensure that data is not changed during transfer.
-In particular, the SW oriented part of the eSTREAM portfolio is included as well as AES in cipher feedback mode for encryption capabilities.
+Authentication algorithms (HMAC) from the toolbox is also included to ensure that data is not changed during transfer.
+In particular, the SW-oriented part of the eSTREAM portfolio is included as well as AES in cipher feedback mode for encryption capabilities.
+At last, we have included an example to illustrate how compression and encryption can be combined during image transmission.

 ![Sensor encryption pipeline](doc/figures/bitmap.png)